zenika-open-source/agent-Z-transcribe-podcast/README.md

 # 🤖 Agent Z transcribe podcast

-This is an IA Agent to transcribe podcasts to be easily readable as a book.
+This is an IA Agent to transcribe podcasts to be easily readable as a book 🤘

 ## 🛠️ Configuration